raghav054/breathe-esg-dashboard/README.md

 ## Sample Data

-Sample CSV files used for testing are available inside the `sample_data` folder.
+Sample CSV files used for testing are available inside the `backend/sample_data` folder.